crate/crate-tutorials/docs/install.rst

-Also, you might enjoy to be guided into further information about how to quickly adjust the :ref:`configuration settings <install-configure>`, read more details about the :ref:`reference:config` of CrateDB, the background about :ref:`howtos:bootstrap-checks`, multi-node configuration within the section about :ref:`howtos:clustering` and :ref:`howtos:going-into-production`.
+Also, you might enjoy to be guided into further information about how to quickly adjust the :ref:`configuration settings <install-configure>`, read more details about the :ref:`crate-reference:config` of CrateDB, the background about :ref:`crate-howtos:bootstrap-checks`, multi-node configuration within the section about :ref:`crate-howtos:clustering` and :ref:`crate-howtos:going-into-production`.
 When operating a CrateDB cluster in production, :ref:`performance tuning
-<howtos:performance>` will also be of interest.
+<crate-howtos:performance>` will also be of interest.

 ..
 NOTE::